aggarwalvipul11/snakeAndLadderGameV2/README.md

-# Welcome to then Game Snake and Ladder
+# Welcome to the Game Snake and Ladder